 All MUD students are expected to maintain specific standards regarding grades and attendance.
-Students who fail to meet these standards will be placed on probation, and may be terminated from the school.
-At the discretion of the administration, a student may be placed on probation or dismissed, and the enrolment terminated, for violating the school's published Rules of Conduct.
-Violations include, but are not limited to: being under the influence, consuming, selling, or possession of drugs or alcohol on school premises; exhibiting disobedient or disrespectful behaviour to another student, administrator or faculty member; violating local laws; or failure to meet financial obligations.
+Students who fail to meet these standards will be placed on probation and may be terminated from the school.
+At the discretion of the administration, a student may be placed on probation or dismissed, and the enrolment terminated, for violating the school’s published Rules of Conduct.
+Violations include, but are not limited to: being under the influence, consuming, selling, or possession of drugs or alcohol on school premises; exhibiting disobedient or disrespectful behaviour to another student, administrator or faculty member; violating local laws, or failure to meet financial obligations.
 If the student is terminated, MUD will calculate a refund.
 Please refer to the Cancellation and Refund Policy.

 Rules of Conduct

 At Make-up Designory (MUD) we know that the students, instructors, and administrators who meet together in our school today are the professional who will be working together in the future.
 The is why we work hard to maintain an atmosphere of respect and courtesy.
-We ask our students to treat their school environment like a working environment, and maintain proper personal and professional hygiene to maintain their workstations and classroom at a professional level of presentation.
+We ask our students to treat their school environment as a working environment and maintain proper personal and professional hygiene to maintain their workstations and classroom at a professional level of presentation.
 Students are required to clean their equipment, stations and mirrors at the end of each day of class.
 In addition, each instructor will outline any additional rules that are pertinent to his or her classroom, including cell phone usage, eating in class, chewing gum, and more.

 MUD conducts active, hands-on programs in a rigorous professional environment.
 In order to maximise the learning process, we require all students to work and to model.
-When a student is the artist, he or she will approach his or her assignment as though he or she is working on a real job.
-This includes maintaining a high standard of courtesy and professionalism, keeping tools and the station clean, being aware of the model's comfort and ability to breath, and keeping the model's clothing protected with a cover cloth.
-When modelling, a student will remain still and quiet, and will cooperate with the artist's request without dispensing opinions or advice.
+When a student is an artist, he or she will approach his or her assignment as though he or she is working on a real job.
+This includes maintaining a high standard of courtesy and professionalism, keeping tools and the station clean, being aware of the model’s comfort and ability to breathe, and keeping the model’s clothing protected with a cover cloth.
+When modelling, a student will remain still and quiet and will cooperate with the artist’s request without dispensing opinions or advice.

 Students are required to complete homework assignments in addition to daily class assignments.
 Each instructor will assign the homework, along with its due date.
 Homework turned in on time will receive full credit.
 Homework turned in late will receive half credit.
 If a student is absent on the day homework is due, he or she may turn in the assignment for full credit on the first day back from the absence.
 During a course, a MUD instructor will provide each student with performance assessments.
 These assessments provide instructors and students with a forum in which to meet and discuss areas of concern.
-If the student is missing assignments or test or has missed class time, the instructor will provide him or her with a plan to help get caught up and additional practice or testing periods can be scheduled.
-Students who are required to make up missed assignments, test or time are encouraged to do so while they are still attending class.
+If the student is missing assignments or tests or has missed class time, the instructor will provide him or her with a plan to help get caught up and additional practice or testing periods can be scheduled.
+Students who are required to make up missed assignments, tests or times are encouraged to do so while they are still attending class.

 Each MUD student must read and accept these written Rules of Conduct.